 Rather Be Safe Than Sorry

-No one can deny smoke detectors are a simple, but valuable object for preventing a tragic loss of a life in a house fire.
-But smoke detectors are not always this preventative, always reliable device.
-Battery-operated detectors work only when they have a battery inside.
+No one can deny smoke detectors are simple but valuable objects for preventing fatal house fires.
+But smoke detectors don’t always prevent the tragic loss of life.
+Battery-operated detectors work only when they have fresh, functioning batteries inside.
 Hard-wired detectors operate only if they’re properly installed and have a constant energy source.
-Short-circuits in wired models can actually spark fires and create a problem on its own.
-Homeowners commonly install detectors incorrectly, or even just forget to maintain them.
-The quality of a detector does no good when it cannot do it’s job correctly due to poor maintence and homeowner error.
+Short-circuits in wired models—a more common problem than we like to think—can actually spark fires.
+Homeowners commonly install detectors incorrectly, or install them correctly but fail to maintain them.
+Even the best detector cannot do its job correctly if it’s poorly installed or maintained.

 Advantages/Disadvantages of Smart Smoke Detectors.
 (2016, September 08).
 Retrieved March 19, 2018, from http://www.haramiselectric.com/blog/advantagesdisadvantages-smart-smoke-detectors/